-The user interface of version 2.0 is essentially identical to that of version 1.1.
-The internal implementation however has been changed significantly; as a result, it has become much easier to extend the library by adding new smoothers and/or solvers, thanks to the Fortran 2003 features exploited in the design of PSBLAS 3.0.
+The user interface of version 2.1 is essentially identical (except for the support of additional solvers) to that of version 1.1.
+The internal implementation however has been changed significantly; as a result, it has become much easier to extend the library by adding new smoothers and/or solvers, thanks to the Fortran 2003 features exploited in the design of PSBLAS 3.